 In the words of Dr Terence Hung, Chief of Future Intelligence Technologies at Rolls-Royce, “SUTD’s new programme will equip students with much-needed, complementary skills in design and AI.
 This gives them an edge to impact the world.”

 SUTD guides bright minds towards future-focused careers with the best resources presently available.
 As a result, graduates are nurtured to become leaders with the technical know-how and inquisitive spirit to champion bold, new innovations.
-Apply now to find your path in technology and design.
+Join SUTD now and embark on your quest to build a better world.